Aces Go Places 3: Production

 Aces Go Places 3 riffs off the plots of the James Bond series and features cameos from actors in various English-language spy features.
 These include Peter Graves from the Mission: Impossible television series and Richard Kiel who played Jaws in The Spy Who Loved Me and Moonraker.
 The film also features a character resembling Oddjob.
 Several sources erroneously report that the character of "Mr Bond", the James Bond-like British secret agent, was played by Neil Connery, Sean Connery's younger brother.
 The character was actually played by Jean Mersant, a French Sean Connery impersonator.

 Release

 Aces Go Places 3 was released on 26 January 1984.
 The film was a success with audiences, becoming the highest-grossing film in Hong Kong in the year end box office and was the highest-grossing film in the Aces Go Places series.

+Mad Mission version

 An English-dubbed version of the film was released under the title Mad Mission 3.
 This version removes about 20 minutes of footage including scenes from the original film with Karl Maka's Albert, the baby and a maid and scenes with Sylvia Chang's character, Ho, in the hospital.
 This version includes additional comedy scenes with Peter Graves' character.